 By working together, the team hopes to make it easier for people to access the service and improve its quality.

-The team also has strong local links with the Social Services teams, Princess Royal Trust for Carers and other agencies you may find useful.
+The team also has strong local links with the social services teams, Carers Centre, Capability Scotland, and other agencies you may find useful.